guide huayna picchu 2023

 huchuy picchu visit

 Until recent years, Huchuy Picchu was part of the walk to Wayna Picchu.
 Both mountains are together, at Machu Picchu north.
 However, the government managing office decided to create a new route for Huchuy Picchu.
 Its elevation is 8,193 feet or 2,497 m.a.s.l.
-Therefore, climbing it is easiest than even the hike to Machu Picchu mountain.
+Therefore, climbing it is easier than even the hike to Machu Picchu mountain.
 Take around a 1-hour climb up and 30 minutes more to descend by the same route.
-The path is formed by stone stairways, mostly.
+The path is mostly formed by stone stairways, mostly.

 This mountain has 6 schedules of visits, from 7 am to 13 pm, distributed by hours (due to its short hike time).
 In the same way, it has its own entrance ticket and comes with the visit to the citadel included (only by circuit 4).
 The costs go from $39 per foreign adult, $20 per foreign student, and $18 per foreign underage.
 Definitely, this is another easy alternative to take the best photos of Machu Picchu with spectacular angles!